nrmanohar/stabilizer_project/docs/getting_started.rst

      [1.
 1. 1.
 1. 1.
 0. 0.
 0. 0.
 0.]]
     [0.
 0. 0.
 1. 0.]

 It's hard to make any sense of that.
 Fortunately, we have a method for that!
+If we had a state with the associated tableau, we can put

 .. code-block:: python

     stabs=state.stabilizers()
     print(stabs)

-generates the output
+and that generates the output

 ::